The demon goes by many names: ecommerce “reckoning,” exit “purgatory,” Amazon “arbitrage,” the “customer acquisition pricing parade.”

 Customer acquisition costs (CAC): The total amount it costs to acquire an average customer, including agency fees.

-Cash multiplier (payback windows): The revenue value of specific customer segments over limited time frames adjusted for sources and entry points.
+Cash multiplier (60-day LTV): The revenue value of specific customer segments over limited time frames adjusted for sources and entry points.

 Beneath a cash-multiplier reframing, LTV:CAC will take center stage as the central ratio in growth.